Email

 You can read many more useful pointers in Deliverability Recommendations.

 Base Traffic is the maximum number of emails sent by a particular sending domain in a daily (24-hour) window, calculated over the last 30 days.
-To protect the domain's reputation, if no emails are sent in the last 30 days, the automated warm-up process restarts, and it is also highly recommended to rewarmup the domain in case of manual warm-up as well.
+To protect the domain's reputation, if no emails are sent in the last 30 days, the automated warmup process restarts.

 Sending Speed is calculated automatically in case the domain is in the automated warmup and it ensures there is a small pause between each email to provide better overall delivery.

-Every newly registered domain that is added using the Infobip web interface is, by default, set to use automated domain warmup, and sending speed restrictions are applied.
+By default, every newly registered domain added using the Infobip web interface or over API is set to use automated domain warmup, and sending speed restrictions are applied.
 This means that the domain can't send a large number of emails in a day, but if the domain sends regular traffic, then the automated domain warmup service slowly increases the sending speed of the domain so that it reaches the per-day mail target.

 To make the process of gradually ramping up volumes easier while taking email performance into account, Infobip's smart warmup automatically limits the amount of email that your Infobip web interface account can send out.
 Smart warmup works according to the following logic: